kevonc/kevonc.github.io/_posts/2020-12-12-validating-startup-ideas.md

 The moment right after "word of mouth", when someone just hear about your product from another person, is the best timing to capture interest.
 They should be able to try out right away.

-### 4. How long is time to value or AHA moment?
+### 4. How long is the time to value or AHA moment?
 Can users use it in seconds, minutes, or days and weeks?

 The shorter time to value, the more likely for users to fall in love with the product.